Frequently Asked Questions about GATE

 6. How long does it take to get the results of GATE evaluation?

-Depending upon the availability of all the necessary information and the length of processing time for the test scoring services, the results of GATE evaluation should be available to parents within six weeks of the time a student takes the aptitude test.
+Depending upon the availability of all the necessary information and the length of processing time for the test scoring services, the results of GATE evaluation should be mailed out to parents in April.

 7. My child was not GATE identified last year.
 When can she be re- evaluated?